-Farm laborers now possess the right to organize, other services for MSFWs. which includes forming, joining, or assisting labor Who is a Migrant or Seasonal Farm laborer? organizations and the right to bargain collectively through representatives of their own choosing.
-This A worker can be a migrant farm laborer, a seasonal farm includes the right to engage in concercted activities laborer or a migrant food processing worker. (any activity, discussion, or meeting directed at Seasonal Farm laborer: A person who, during the improving terms and conditions of employment, or preceding 12 months, worked doing farm work.
-Someone the group interests of employees), for the purpose of who was employed on a farm, year-round, by the same collective bargaining or other mutual aid or protection, employer, is not a seasonal farm laborer. free from interference, restraint, or coercion of
+Farm laborers now possess the right to organize, which includes forming, joining, or assisting labor organizations and the right to bargain collectively through representatives of their own choosing.
+This includes the right to engage in concercted activities (any activity, discussion, or meeting directed at improving terms and conditions of employment, or the group interests of employees), for the purpose of collective bargaining or other mutual aid or protection, free from interference, restraint, or coercion of employers.
+However, farm laborers do not have the right to strike.
+Farm laborers are protected from retaliation, including termination, if they are speaking to each other about labor conditions and organizing.
+For questions, please contact Public Employee Relations Board at 518-457-6410 or perb.ny.gov.